Pat Irwin (Oklahoma judge)

-He served as the Dewey County Attorney in 1949–1950), then served in the Oklahoma Senate from 1950 through 1954.
+He served as the County Attorney for Dewey County, Oklahoma in 1949–1950, then served in the Oklahoma Senate from 1950 through 1954.
 He also served as Secretary of the Oklahoma School Land Commission and as a member of the Western States Land Commission between 1955 and 1958.

 Irwin was appointed as a justice on the Oklahoma State Supreme Court, where he served from 1959 to 1983, representing District 4, including two terms as Chief Justice (1969–1970 and 1981–1982).
 Retiring from the Oklahoma Supreme Court in 1983, he was appointed magistrate for the United States District Court for the Western District of Oklahoma.
-In early 1990, he was listed as one of the ex officio, non-voting members in a report to the court authorities in Washington, D. C. He retired from this position on September 1, 1999.
+In early 1990, he was listed as one of the ex officio, non-voting members in a report to the court authorities in Washington, D. C. He retired from this magistrate judge position on September 1, 1999.

-An obituary indicated that Pat Irwin died on Tuesday, March 16, 1993, in Edmond, Oklahoma.